top of page

 Historical Names: Čagaday/Chagatai, Turqi

-Territories where it was/is spoken
+Territories where it was/is spoken:

 Crimean Peninsula